ntrappe/wi21-cse110-lab3/standup_notes.md

    - [ ] :active (Pseudo-class)
 - Flexbox (Links to an external site.)
    - [ ] Must have more than two children within the element that is using flexbox.
 Must use minimum three of the flexbox related attributes.
-   - [ ] Grid (Links to an external site.)
+- Grid (Links to an external site.)
-        Must have more than two children within the element that is using grid.
+   - [ ] Must have more than two children within the element that is using grid.
 Must use minimum three of the flexbox related attributes.
-    Media Query
-        At least one query based on the screen width
+- [ ] Media Query.
+At least **one query** based on the screen width